Eco-friendly Web Host & Web Developer

 I've been designing, programming, writing and publishing online since 1995.
 Though my first exposure to the internet came when I was just a child in the 80's and my Dad brought home our first modem.
 I love technology and creativity.
 My portfolio reflects this - from developing websites to building software and writing books and articles.

 My business, TNW Creations stands for, "The North Wind."
-I'm originally from South Dakota and grew up throughout the Midwest as a Military Brat and later a Texas Army National Guard soldier.
+Though my Grandmother was a Texan and I've known Texas my entire life, I'm originally from South Dakota and grew up throughout the Midwest as a Military Brat and later a Texas Army National Guard soldier.
 I've briefly touched each of the four corners of America as well as having had the great honor of traveling to many other countries.
 Despite being a child Nomad carried on the wind, I've lived in Texas for most of my life.
 This beautiful state is also where my Grandmother was from.
 And though I've acclimated to Southern living (one might say I've Embraced It!- I'm looking at you salsa, no bean chili, squash casserole and 8 months of moderate weather!), I still miss the snow, my extended family and fluttering prairie grass of the beautiful Northern states!

 I've worn many hats throughout my life, but the common core of my career has always been media.
 As a child, my family owned a Graphic Design studio.
 At the tender age of 9, I was helping with layouts which at that time involved paper and glue and carefully placing items on an actual spreadsheet over an art table.
 Among the civilian jobs my parents had, my Dad was a photographer for a local newspaper and my mother was an Art Professor.
 In my 20's I worked for 5 different radio stations as Disc Jockey, Commercial writer, Sports Caster and Web Engineer.
 Computers were just one of different forms of media I loved to work with.
 If it's media and creative, I will more than likely want to play with it.